FrancisBanville/ms_interpreting_probabilities/README.md

 explanatory variables.
 This allows us to model the probability that at least two individuals interact under these conditions.

-The variability of an interaction determines the fraction of networks in which it occurs.
-This fraction can be predicted by using a Binomial distribution, assuming a constant interaction probability and independence between interactions in different networks (trials).
+The variability of an interaction determines the number of networks in which it occurs.
+This number can be predicted by using a Binomial distribution, assuming a constant interaction probability and independence between interactions in different networks (trials).
 When considering uncertainties around the estimation of $P(B_{i, j})$, a Beta distribution may be used to represent the relative likelihood of different probability values.
 For example, when calculating the probability of interaction between two taxa based on their local abundances, any uncertainty in their abundances would introduce uncertainty in the interaction probability at the local scale.
 If we take into account the uncertainty of the interaction probability, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
 Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i, j})$, informing us of the conditions that enabled them to interact locally.
 By sampling binary interactions in different contexts, we can thus estimate their local variability more precisely.

 ### The outcome of probabilistic interactions may also be quantitative